aristoteleo/dynast-release/docs/technical_information.rst

 ^^^^^^^^^^^
 Dynast separates reads into read groups, and each of these groups are processed together.

 * :code:`total`: All reads.
-Used only when :code:`--no-velocity` or :code:`--transcriptome-only` is not used.
+Used only when :code:`--no-splicing` or :code:`--transcriptome-only` is not used.
 * :code:`transcriptome`: Reads that map to the transcriptome.
 These are reads that have the :code:`GX` tag in the BAM (or whatever you provide for the :code:`--gene-tag` argument).
-This group also represents all reads when :code:`--no-velocity` or :code:`--transcriptome-only` is used.
+This group also represents all reads when :code:`--no-splicing` or :code:`--transcriptome-only` is used.
 * :code:`spliced`: Spliced reads
 * :code:`unspliced`: Unspliced reads
 * :code:`ambiguous`: Ambiguous reads